aptos-labs/developer-docs/docs/indexer/api/example-queries.md

 ## Running example queries

 1. Open the Hasura Explorer for the network you want to query.
 You can find the URLs [here](/indexer/api/labs-hosted#hasura-explorer).
-1. Paste the **Query** code from an example into the main query section, and the **Query Variables** code from the same example into the Query Variables section (below the main query section).
+2. Paste the **Query** code from an example into the main query section, and the **Query Variables** code from the same example into the Query Variables section (below the main query section).

 ## More Examples
 You can find many more example queries in the [TypeScript SDK](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/src/internal/queries).
-Indeed if you're using the TypeScript SDK, you should look at the [API](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/src/api).
+Indeed, if you're using the TypeScript SDK, you should look at the [API](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/src/api).

 ## Example Token Queries